digideskio/support-tools/timeseries/README.md

   ss.log.
 This includes information about operation rates, locking, queues, network utilization, storage entine internals, and so on.

-* If your investigation focuses around a particular collection, you can collect timeseries data for that collection as follows, substituting appropriate values for db $db, collection $c, and sampling interval $delay (in floating point seconds):
+* **Collection stats.** If your investigation focuses around a particular collection, you can collect timeseries data for that collection as follows, substituting appropriate values for db $db, collection $c, and sampling interval $delay (in floating point seconds):

         mongo $db --eval "
             while(true) {